miku/siskin/INSTALL.md

 # Installation

-Note: As of 12/2025 the **legacy instructions** are workable, but we do not deploy siskin this way anymore.
-In 12/2025 we switched to deployment with "uvx"; we do not need to install siskin on the target host before running it, we can just:
+Note: As of 02/2026 the **legacy instructions** are workable, but we do not deploy siskin this way anymore.
+We use `uv tool install` to install siskin once on the target host:

 ```
-$ uvx --from siskin taskdocs
+$ uv tool install -U siskin
 ```

-You will need `$NEXUS` set in e.g. `/etc/uv/uv.toml`
+You will need a package index configured in e.g. `/etc/uv/uv.toml`

 ```
 [[index]]